suborb/slowdos/README.md

 To close the .TAP file (when all the files are enclosed) do a MOVE TO Tdd.
 The file will automatically be closed, and the directory entry written.
-Please note that if you forget to do this, then the .TAP will not be accessable, but space on the disc will have been allocated.
+Please note that if you forget to do this, then the .TAP will not be accessible, but space on the disc will have been allocated.

 As a little note to avoid any potential confusion, if you are